©2020 William A. Lasher

 The outpost was surrounded by a fence built from narrow logs, and the buildings within were constructed of heavier logs painted brown and chinked with grey cement.
 The gate at the front entrance was open.
-We rode through, and came to a building that appeared to be a command post of some sort.
-A type of flag we had never seen before was flapping in the breeze on a flagpole out front.
+We rode through, and came to a building that appeared to be a command post.
+A flag with insignia we had never seen before was flapping in the breeze out front.
 Smoke rose from a stone chimney, and I smelled the enduring scent of burning coal.

 “We’re not soldiers, we’re travelers,” I said.
 “We were hoping you might have water to share.”

 “Yes, I have plenty of water.
 Travelers, are you?
 Are you gainfully employed?
 Do you have jobs?”

 “Not just yet,” said Molly, “as a matter of fact, we’re hoping to find some way to get by.”

 “Then I will conscript you into the military service.
 We need all the help we can get, there’s plenty of work for you here.”